redcartel/node-express-starter-2022/README.md

     - json, cors, helmet, and morgan by default.

     - Error handling & 404 middleware are custom and modifiable.
+Read the source for features.

     - Jest & supertest for simple tests of endpoints.